repbin/repbin/USAGE.md

 	repclient --peerlist

-You can edit ~/.config/repclient/repclient.config to change the address of your Tor client, or set up a keydir.
-You should from time to time call "repclient --peerlist" again so that your paste-servers stay current.
+You can edit `~/.config/repclient/repclient.config` to change the address of your Tor client, or set up a keydir.
+You should from time to time call `repclient --peerlist` again so that your paste-servers stay current.

 ### Keydir

 Most of the time spent when pasting is used on creating hashcash tokens.
 Change the "KeyDir" option in your new configuration file to point to a new empty directory.
 Now start a token generator to fill it with data:

 	reptoken --outDir KeyDir

 You computer will now start producing hashcash tokens.
 Whenever you want to post, the repclient will try to find a usable token in your KeyDir and use that.
 Considerable speedup!

 ## Advanced/expert usage